aradi/nanocut/README.md

 See [the documentation](http://aradi.bitbucket.org/nanocut/) for more details.

 The program is available under the 2-clause BSD license.
-It is an open source project, so feel free to [join it](http://bitbucket.org/aradi/nanocut), if you think that some additional features are needed or something could be implemented in a more user friendly way.
+It is an open source project, so feel free to [join it](http://bitbucket.org/aradi/nanocut); especially if you think that some additional features are needed or something could be implemented in a more user friendly way.
 If you find the program useful, please recommend it to others who may be also interested in using it.